 It’s important for everyone to dress and behave appropriately during the holy month.
 Even those who aren’t fasting should make sure that their clothes are modest, covering shoulders, chest and knees.
 Keep music levels down to a minimum when you’re driving and, of course, no public displays of affection.

-Iftar The meal at sunset when Muslims break their daytime fast (here are 89 iftars to try in Dubai).
+Iftar The meal at sunset when Muslims break their daytime fast.

 Suhoor Technically the meal before sunrise before Muslims start fasting.
 Much more laid back than iftar, suhoor often starts late at night and runs into the early hours of the morning